A variety of learning experiences

 Assignments:

-1. Students are required to submit all written assignments on the date published in the course outline and communicated by the instructor.
+1. Students are required to submit all assignments on the date published in the course schedule and communicated by the instructor.

 3. Extensions are granted at the discretion of the instructor in consultation with the individual student for extenuating circumstances.
 The student is expected to observe the negotiated due date.
 Further extension of the deadline without penalty may or may not be permitted by the instructor.